isabella232/lke-plugin-csv-importer/README.md

 ### 2.1 Setting the Plugin
 NOTE: for this part you need admin rights.

-1. Download the `csv-importer-plugin` plugin available [here](https://github.com/Linkurious/csv-importer-plugin).
+1. Download the `importer.lke` plugin available [here](https://github.com/Linkurious/lke-plugin-csv-importer/releases/tag/v1.0.0).

 2. Copy the `.lke` archive in the folder `<lke-server>/data/plugins`